Geryt Potter van der Loo: Birthplace and Date

 Gerrit Potter was likely born in 's Gravenhage or Voorburg.
 His father, Dirc Potter, a well-known poet and diplomat, held houses and lands there in fief.
 After Dirc was enfeoffed with the estate De Loo in Voorburg, he began calling himself 'Dirc Potter van der Loo' (or in French sources Thierry Potter de Loo).
 Gerrit was named after his grandfather, who was also a clerk in the service of the count.
 Little is known about Gerrit's youth and education.
 Since he is mentioned as the heir to Dirc's fiefs upon his father's death in 1428, he must have been of legal age at that time (which can be understood as 16 years or older).
 Therefore, a birth date at the end of the 14th or the first decade of the 15th century is plausible for Gerrit Potter.

 His younger brother, the canon Jacob Potter van der Loo, is mentioned in the matriculation records of the University of Paris around 1425.
 In 1423, he was already studying in Cologne.
 At that time, he must have been at least 14 years old.
 Given their father's close involvement with the court in The Hague, it is conceivable that Jacob was named after Jacqueline of Bavaria, who was born in 1401.
 Jacob would later obtain a doctorate in ecclesiastical law.
 Gerrit does not appear in the matriculation records.
 He is also never referred to with the academic title 'Master' in the sources.
 This suggests that, unlike his brother, he did not receive a university education.
 The legal and financial knowledge Gerrit needed as a council member, he likely acquired on the job, in service to Jacqueline of Bavaria, as bailiff of 's-Gravenzande, as clerk of the general receiver, and as an (unsalaried) council member.
-He likely gained knowledge of French (and possibly also Latin) at home.
+He most probably gained knowledge of French (and possibly also Latin) at home.
 His father Dirc Potter translated works from Italian, Latin, and French.

 Mentions of Gerrit Potter as the sheriff of Lymmen in 1404 and information in source material about the Arkelse Wars under Count William VI of Holland are generally considered apocryphal or as references to an older namesake.

 Marriage and Children

 Gerrit Potter married Kerstijne van der Mije.
 On January 13, 1432, she is referred to as Gerrit's wife in the arrangement of her dower.
 Kerstijne was the daughter of Jan van der Mije.
-The latter was a ardent supporter of Jacqueline of Bavaria and served simultaneously with Potter in her service.
+The latter was an ardent supporter of Jacqueline of Bavaria and served simultaneously with Potter in her service.
 After Jacoba's death, Jan acted on behalf of Margaret of Burgundy as executor of her will (see also below: career).